 On the third round, I likely over-drafted Ed Reed, even though he is the G.O.A.T. at free safety I could have had a top cornerback or even a top defensive end.
 However, I had targeted Reed since I wanted to play a lot of Cover-2 and I knew that Reed was best best-ever at range, instincts, speed, smarts and had played both strong and weak safety at top levels in his career.

 Larry Allen, to me, another G.O.A.T..
 He was a tremendous drive blocker and the best pass protecting guard ever.
 He and Jim Parker are the tops at guard and I was glad to have Allen.
 I project he could face up to Joe Greene and Merlin Olsen and even J.J.
 Watt when he slips inside and plays defensive tackle.

-Dwight Stephenson who was a five-time Offensive Lineman of the Year and was further ahead of the number two center than any other top player is ahead of the number two in NFL history (other than Junior Seau) according to Pro Scout, Inc. Stephenson was too quick and too powerful to pass up and could dominate a player over his head better than any center ever.
+Dwight Stephenson who was a five-time Offensive Lineman of the Year and was further ahead of the number two center than any other top player is ahead of the number two in NFL history (other than Junior Seau) according to one pro scouting service with a fine reputation.
+Stephenson was too quick and too powerful to pass up and could dominate a player over his head better than any center ever.
 I had 3/4 of my line and it was time to get other positions, but my line is stacked.

 Marshall Faulk.
 Faulk, who had legitimate 4.3 speed was also a top goal line and short yardage runner.
 In 2000, during a Rams versus Saint game Hall of Famer Jack Ham was asked who Faulk reminded him of.
 Ham pondered and said, "Earl Campbell".
 Ham mentioned Faulk's short yardage ability and his powerful lower body.